Anand Karaj: The Anand Marriage (Amendment) Act, 2012 (India)

-Punjab Sikh Anand Karaj Marriage Act 2018 (Pakistan)
+Punjab Sikh Anand Karaj Marriage Act (Pakistan)

-In 2018, Pakistani's Punjab Provincial Assembly passed the Punjab Sikh Anand Karaj Marriage Act 2018.
+As of 2024, Sikhs living in Punjab, Pakistan are able to register their Anand Karaj marriages with the Pakistani government.

 Anand Karaj of a Sikh with a non-Sikh

 In 2014 the Sikh Council in UK developed a consistent approach towards Anand Karaj in Gurdwaras where one partner is not of Sikh origin, following a two-year consultation with Gurdwara Sahib Committees, Sikh Organisations and individuals.
 The resulting guidelines were approved by the General Assembly of Sikh Council UK on 11 October 2014, and state that Gurdwaras are encouraged to ensure that both parties to an Anand Karaj wedding are Sikhs, but that where a couple chooses to undertake a civil marriage they should be offered the opportunity to hold an Ardas, Sukhmani Sahib Path, Akhand Path, or other service to celebrate their marriage in the presence of family and friends.
 Some gurdwaras permit Anand Karaj of non-Sikhs, which has led to controversy.